Elderflower Drizzle Cake with Candied Lemons

 - When the lemons slices are cooked, carefully lift them out of the syrup and put them in a shallow bowl (try to preserve their shape as you do this).
 Raise the heat under the pan of syrup and boil to reduce, for about 5 minutes, until slightly thickened and syrupy.
 Tip the syrup over the lemon slices and leave to cool.

 - When the cake is cooked, remove it from the oven and leave to cool slightly in its tin.
 While the cake is still warm (but not piping hot), use a fine skewer of piece of dry spaghetti to make small holes all over its surface.
-Trickle over the remaining three tablespoons of elderflower cordial little by little, giving it time to soak into the cake.
+Trickle over the elderflower cordial little by little, giving it time to soak into the cake.
 Remove the outer ring of the cake tin and leave the cake to cool on a rack.

 - When the cake is completely cooled, drain the lemon slices from the remaining syrup and arrange them on the top of the cake.
 Mix the icing sugar with the elderflower cordial and stir well.
 You may need to add a little extra water to achieve a runny, pourable consistency.
 Let the icing stand for 5 minutes before trickling across the top of the cake in streaks, allowing it to run down the sides.
 Leave the icing to set, then transfer the cake to a plate or stand and serve.